lingtalfi/Light_Kit_Admin_DebugTrace/doc/api/Ling/Light_Kit_Admin_DebugTrace/Service/LightKitAdminDebugTraceService/resetFile.md

-LightKitAdminDebugTraceService::resetFile — Empty the target file.
+LightKitAdminDebugTraceService::resetFile — Empty the target file (if set), and also prepares a file name (if target dir is set).